SpyrjaGaldr/path/README.md

 path src

+# find all directories (starting from the root folder)
+#  named "Downloads" (case-sensitive)

+path -c Downloads

+# search for various types of image files

+path -sf .jpg .jpeg .png

+# list all game ROM's found available
+#  from the $PATH environment variable

+path -fd $PATH *.rom

 # list all files ending in ".so" or ".so.1", checking
 #  first in the /lib32 folder, then in /lib64
+# Warning: NEVER search for executable content
+#  within insecure folders; both /lib32 and /lib64
+#  in this example reside in "system" directories

 path -fsd /lib32:/lib64 .so .so.1

-# find all directories (starting from the root folder)
-#  named "Downloads" (case-sensitive)

-path -c Downloads

-# list all files beginning with "RT_" (or even "rT_")

-path -pfd /etc rt_

-# list all python source files, restricting search
-#  to the $PATH environment variable

-path -fd $PATH *.py
 ```

 ### License: MIT